ronronlabs/DataBite-Chatbot/README.md

 - Hugging Face Inference API (Mixtral-8x7B model)
 - FuzzyWuzzy (for question matching)
 - Ngrok (for web hosting)

+## Development
+The Colab notebook (`DataBite_Chatbot.ipynb`) contains the development process, including code cells for creating and testing the chatbot in Google Colab.

 ## About
 Built by Daniel Young as a portfolio project to showcase Python and Streamlit skills in rapid prototyping for data science education.